Soham-1827/collaborative-experiment/README.md

 - 🔄 Three exchanges experiments: In progress

 ## Future Work
+-Next we will work on showing updated belief for agent 1 and also ask agent 1 to predict the belief for agent 2 based on the exchange, hopefully this will help us understand more about it.
 - Analyze correlation between number of exchanges and mismatch rates
 - Study how belief differences affect final decisions
 - Investigate negotiation patterns in agent communication